Theeradha Vilaiyattu Pillai

 Theeradha Vilaiyattu Pillai is a 2010 Indian Tamil-language romantic action comedy film written and directed by Thiru.
 The film was produced by Vikram Krishna.
 Starring Vishal in the lead role along with Sarah-Jane Dias who makes her acting debut. while, Tanushree Dutta and Neetu Chandra making her debut in Tamil cinema Santhanam, Sathyan, Mayilsamy, and T. S. B. K. Mouli play supporting roles, while Sneha and Mallika Kapoor make special appearances and Prakash Raj in a guest role.
 The film was later dubbed into Telugu as Khiladi in 2012.

 The film follows the story of Karthik (Vishal), a happy-go-lucky youth and only child, who is also rich and spoilt.
 Karthik believes in trying out and choosing the best of everything in his life.
 When he decides to adopt the same practice in choosing his wife and selects three potential candidates of totally different shades and social stratifications, who he simultaneously woos, problems emerge and he gets into trouble.
 How he manages to overcome all problems and who he finally chooses to marry forms the crux of the story.

 The film, featuring music scored by Yuvan Shankar Raja, cinematography by Arvind Krishna and editing by T. S. Suresh, was distributed by Sun Pictures on 12 February 2010.

-The film was an inspiration for the 2019 Odia film Mr. Majnu starring Babushan.
 The background music was adapted from Rajinikanth's Netrikkann.

 Plot

-Karthik is a lazy, jobless, upper middle-class guy and the only son of his father, who is a bank manager.
-Karthik is always hanging around with his friends: an autorickshaw driver Kumar, a tea shop owner Shekar, and a traffic constable Vishnu.
-Over-ambitious in his life, he always wants the best of everything in his life, from pens and clothes to every other accessories, and has made it a rule to try out everything before zeroing in on one.
-Now wanting to choose his best life partner, he applies the same method and decides to select three girls, whom he would romance at the same time and make to fall in love with him, then reject two of them and finally marry the third one.
+Karthik is a lazy, jobless, upper-middle-class man.
+His father is a bank manager.
+Karthik always hangs around with his friends: an auto rickshaw driver Kumar; a tea shop owner Shekar; and a traffic constable Vishnu.
+Over-ambitious in his life, he always wants the best of everything, from pens and clothes to every other accessory, and has made it a rule to try out everything before zeroing in on one.
+Now wanting to choose his best life partner, he applies the same method and decides to select three girls, whom he would romance at the same time and make fall in love with him, then reject two of them and finally marry the third one.

-Karthik comes across Jyothi, an athlete living in the poorer area of Chennai, who has reservations against men and slaps a guy for touching her inappropriately and is Karthik's first choice.
-Karthik later attends a marriage, where he meets Priya, a girl who strongly believes in traditional and cultural values and has the policy of loving and marrying only one boy in her life, and she is Karthik's second candidate.
-The third one whom Karthik selects is Tejaswini, a rich and arrogant girl and the heir to ₹1500 crore, who once had a failed love attempt in her life.
+Karthik's first choice is Jyothi, an athlete living in the poorer area of Chennai, who has reservations against men and slaps a guy for touching her inappropriately.
+Karthik later attends a wedding, where he meets his second candidate Priya, who strongly believes in traditional and cultural values and has a policy of loving and marrying only one boy in her life.
+The third one Karthik selects is Tejaswini, a rich and arrogant girl and the heir to ₹1500 crore, who once had a failed attempt at love.
 Karthik enters their lives, woos them with lies, and finally wins their hearts.
 The girls do not know the fact that Karthik is romancing three girls simultaneously and entirely trust him.